marmar2343/teleop-pipeline/README.md

 * The monocular depth methods do not necessarily provide a perfectly calibrated absolute depth scale.
 For this reason, both raw and scale-aligned results are evaluated where applicable.
 * The `mp_size` method is a baseline based on the apparent size of the hand in the image.
 It provides a relative depth cue rather than a direct metric measurement.
 * Depth estimation is evaluated offline on previously recorded RGB-D sessions, so the camera is not required during the comparison or plotting stages.

+## Project Origin

+This project was originally developed as part of the undergraduate thesis of Marija Gvozdenović at the University of Belgrade – School of Electrical Engineering (ETF), under the supervision of dr Nikola Knežević, Assistant Professor.

+The project is intended to serve as a starting point for further development beyond the scope of the thesis.